Lasyapriya29/Chatbot/README.md

 # Chatbot
 This is an attendance bot which provides students current attendance when he/she sends Hi or Hello and gives access to his/her contact.
+This is made using the Telegram
+Bot API.